 What is the Nil Rate Band?

-The standard Nil Rate Band (NRB) for the current tax year is £325,000, although this amountmay differ according to your personal circumstances.
-The tax rate is 0% and if your estate on death is greater than the NRB then the excess is typically taxed at a rate of 40%.
+The standard Nil Rate Band (NRB) for the current tax year is £325,000, although this amount may differ according to your personal circumstances.
+The tax rate is 0% below the NRB, and 40% if your estate on death is greater than the NRB.

 If I leave all of my estate to my spouse or civil partner, do I lose my NRB?

 No, your executors/administrators can claim any unused part of your nil rate band.
-If your spouse is left everything when you die, they could have up to £650,000 to set against their estate.
-But money left to others, such as children or grandchildren, can reduce the amount which can be transferred.
+If your spouse is left everything when you die, they could have up to £650,000 (2 x £325,000) to set against their estate.
+But money left to others, such as children or grandchildren, can erode the amount able to be transferred.

 How do I calculate the value of my estate?

-If you consider your home to be the UK, then your estate, for tax purposes, will be the value of all the assets you own anywhere in the world.
+If you consider your home to be the UK, then your estate, for tax purposes, will be the value of all worldwide assets.
 This includes your family home, any buy to let/holiday properties, cars, savings, investments and personal possessions.
 Your estate on death could also include lifetime gifts you made in the 7 years before your death.

 Is there any way to reduce the value of the estate?

-Yes, for instance, by citing monies owed, gifts made to a spouse or civil partner, gifts to a registered charity, certain business assets, which have been owned by you for at least 2 years and agricultural property which has been used for farming.
-In addition, there are some Exempt gifts that can be used to reduce the value of the estate and include an Annual Exemption of £3,000.
-A gift in consideration of a wedding or civil partnership of up to £5,000 per child, £2,500 for a grandchild or great grandchild or £1,000 per person.
-Making a gift directly or via a Trust and surviving 7 years after the gift has been made (in certain circumstances, some gifts can reduce the estate’s value after 2years, see Q12).
+Yes, for instance, by citing monies owed, gifts made to a spouse or civil partner, gifts to a registered charity, certain business assets, which have been owned by you for at least 2 years.
+In addition, there are some exempt gifts that can be used to reduce the value of the estate and include an annual exemption of £3,000.
+A gift in consideration of a wedding or civil partnership of up to £5,000 per child, £2,500 for a grandchild or great grandchild or £1,000 per other person.
+Making a gift directly or via a Trust and surviving 7 years after the gift has been made (in certain circumstances, some gifts can reduce the estate’s value after 2 years).
 Finally, pension savings are not normally included in your estate, however, there are certain circumstances where they could be included.

 Will a gift made 5 years ago reduce the value of my estate?

-This is known as a failed PET – if the value of the gift is less than the current NRB, then the gift will form part of the NRB and no inheritance tax will be due, if however, the value of the gift exceeds the NRB, then that part of the value, up to the NRB will be charged at 0% and the excess over the NRB is charged at 40%, on gifts given in the 3 years before death.
-For gifts made 3 to 7 years before your death, will be taxed on a sliding scale, known as ‘taper relief’.
-Please see table below:
+This is known as a failed Potentially Exempt (PET) – if the value of the gift is less than the current NRB, then the gift will form part of the NRB and no inheritance tax will be due, if however, the value of the gift exceeds the NRB, then that part of the value, up to the NRB will be charged at 0% and the excess over the NRB is charged at 40%, on gifts given in the 3 years before death.
+For gifts made 3 to 7 years before your death, will be taxed on a sliding scale, known as ‘taper relief’ according to the following rates:

 |Years between gift and death||Tax paid|